rosario/rosario.github.com/_posts/2012-06-05-call-forwarding-with-twilio-and-sinatra.md

           end
         end
       end
+{% endhighlight %}

 Note, this **POST** request is made by Twilio to our server.
 We need to configure our Twilio Account and associate an _URL_ with our virtual phone number.

 The following **action** is executed when the phone hangs up, we just instruct Twilio to close the call:

+{% highlight ruby %}
       post '/call_status/:twilio_number' do
         builder do |xml|
           xml.instruct!